NXT TakeOver: New York: Main event

 In the main event, Johnny Gargano and Adam Cole competed in a two out of three falls match for the vacant NXT Championship.
 Cole performed a Last Shot on Gargano to win the first fall.
 Cole performed a second Last Shot on Gargano for a nearfall.
 Gargano forced Cole to submit to the Garga-No-Escape to win the second fall.
 Gargano performed a Slingshot DDT on Cole for a nearfall.
 Cole performed a Panama Sunrise on Gargano for a nearfall.
 Cole performed a Fairytale Ending on an announce table on Gargano.
 Back in the ring, Cole performed a Superkick on Gargano for a nearfall.
 Gargano applied the Garga-No-Escape but The Undisputed Era (Bobby Fish, Kyle O'Reilly and Roderick Strong) appeared.
 O'Reilly attacked Gargano with an eye rake and Cole pushed Gargano into the referee.
 Fish and O'Reilly performed Total Elimination on Gargano and Cole scored a nearfall.
 Gargano performed a Back Body Drop onto Fish, O'Reilly and Strong on Cole and threw Strong into the ring post.
 Gargano performed a Superkick on Fish and a Tornado DDT off the ring apron on O'Reilly.
-Cole performed a third Last Shot on Gargano for a nearfall.
+As Gargano returned to the ring, Cole performed two Superkicks and a third Last Shot on Gargano for a nearfall.
 In the closing moments, Cole attempted another Last Shot, but Gargano avoided it and applied the Garga-No-Escape.
 Cole tried to make it to the bottom rope, but Gargano brought him to the middle of the ring and forced him to submit to win the third fall and the title.

 After the match, Candice LeRae, Gargano's wife, appeared to celebrate with Gargano.
 Tommaso Ciampa, the former NXT Champion, appeared and congratulated Gargano.
 Gargano celebrated with LeRae and Ciampa as the event ended.

 Reception

 The event received widespread acclaim.
 Jake St-Pierre of 411Mania rated the event a perfect 10/10 rating.
-He described it by saying, "It's getting to the point where I don't know which TakeOver event stands out the most, but I'll be damned if New York didn't throw its hat in the ring with authority."
+He described it by saying, "It's getting to the point where I don't know which TakeOver event stands out the most, but I'll be damned if New York didn't throw its hat in the ring with authority".

-Dave Meltzer of the Wrestling Observer Newsletter awarded, out of five stars, 4.5 stars for both the NXT Tag Team Championship and the North American Championship matches, 4.75 stars to the Walter-Dunne match, 3.75 stars to the Women's Championship match (the only match of the event below four stars), and 5.5 stars to the Gargano-Cole match, making it the first WWE match to break the five-star rating system.
-To date, the Gargano-Cole match is the highest-rated WWE match by Meltzer.
+Dave Meltzer of the Wrestling Observer Newsletter awarded, out of five stars, 4.5 stars for both the NXT Tag Team Championship and the North American Championship matches, 4.75 stars to the Walter-Dunne match, 3.75 stars to the Women's Championship match (the only match of the event below four stars), and 5.5 stars to the Gargano-Cole match.

 The Gargano-Cole match would later win the NXT Year-End Award for Match of the Year.